Reading Hawthorne Stories in Contemporary C19 Print Editions

 "My Kinsman, Major Molineux."--Possible Research Thesis Development Approaches Using Historical Primary Sources

-Read it in the context in which it was first published: after a set of poems about youth, artistry, the shortness of life, and memory (83-8); before poems about love and care, a young lady's vanity about her hair, and the grief of a soldier's widow (116-22).
+Read it in The Token, an 1832 Christmas season annual magazine in which it was first published: after a set of poems about youth, artistry, the shortness of life, and memory (83-8); before poems about love and care, a young lady's vanity about her hair, and the grief of a soldier's widow (116-22).

-Read it in the context in which Hawthorne republished it in a collection of his own stories: after "Little Daffydowndilly" (237-46), an allegorical story about a young man trying to evade the instruction of harsh "Mr. Toil."
+Read it in The Snow Image and Other Twice-Told Tales, an 1852 short story collection in which Hawthorne republished it as one in a sequence of his own stories: after "Little Daffydowndilly" (237-46), an allegorical story about a young man trying to evade the instruction of harsh "Mr. Toil."
 "MK,MM" is the last story in the collection, so it relates most naturally, after "LD," to the first story in the collection, "The Snow Image: A Childish Miracle" (13-35).

 "Rappaccini's Daughter"--Possible Research Thesis Development Approaches Using Historical Primary Sources